zakariapsm/Spuul-Cards-Library/README.md

 # Spuul-Cards-Library
-React Native initialisation of a Cards for Projects.
-No business requirements or details will be included or push.
+React Native initialisation of cards for future projects.
+No business requirements or details will be included or pushed.